-Although there are many different angles to take while preparing a marketing strategy for a brand in China, results from many campaigns carried on varied Chinese social media platforms show that a good influencer marketing strategy can bring better results than all the other promotional actions altogether.
+Although there are many different angles to take while preparing a marketing strategy for a brand in China, results from many campaigns carried out on varied Chinese social media platforms show that a good influencer marketing strategy can bring better results than all the other promotional actions altogether.

 Because of many scandals with products from different industries, along with the fact that the Chinese market is very saturated and it’s hard for Chinese consumers to make purchasing decisions, word-of-mouth marketing is the most efficient way to promote brands in the Chinese culture.
 Therefore, influencer marketing, the new form of word-of-mouth marketing tactics, has been very popular in recent years and the trend is not stopping.

 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 In this blog post, we will introduce you to influencer marketing in China, we will also check how Chinese influencers are different from Western influencers while digging into the Chinese social media marketing landscape.

 China is the world’s largest social network market.
 The Chinese government’s Internet censorship project, commonly called the Great Firewall of China, blocks foreign social networks like Google, Facebook, Twitter, and YouTube.

 According to Statista, around half of the total population is connected by social media, and the number of social network users is expected to reach 1.1bn by 2024.
 When it comes to China, almost one billion users are registered on at least one social media platform.

 In recent years, the Chinese are strongly attracted by live streams on social platforms and we have been witnessing the rise of the Chinese Key Opinion Leaders, so-called KOLs, which are internet celebrities and influencers known all over China.